bitmxittz/Full-Comiplation-Guide/bmxt-qt-windows.md

 https://github.com/bitmxittz/Bitmxittz.

-remeber by default some files will be blocked by your computer since files come from another computer. to unblock a file you have to goto properties of file by right clicking on a file and unblock manually which will take hours, to unblock all files at once just compress source file and send to another local device send it back to first device and unzip (works on most operating systems).
+remeber by default some files will be locked by your computer since files come from another computer. to unlock a file you have to goto properties of file by right clicking on a file and unblock manually which will take hours, to unlock all files at once just compress Bitmxittz folder and send to another local device send it back to first device and unzip (works on most operating systems).

 #### Compiling Bitmxittz Windows QT.

 Create libleveldb.a and libmemenv.a.

 Using Msys shell, run.

 Code: